eccenca/documentation.eccenca.com/docs/consume/consuming-graphs-in-power-bi/index.md

           ![add-credentials](22-1-2-add-credentials.png)

     === "Client"
-        In order to use Client Secret based login you need to fill the details shown below:
+        In order to use Client Secret based login you need to fill in the details below:

         - First Step
             - Corporate Memory Base URI